 Luckily after a little bit of a sleep in I awoke to clear skies, and I got to see Mount Ngauruhoe for the first time without its skirt of cloud covering the summit.
 It really is a striking volcano and it felt pretty special seeing it in the morning light from a remote hut.

-I set off hiking with the guy from Hamilton that I had befriended the night before.
+I set off hiking with the guy from Hamilton whom I had befriended the night before.
 It was nice to have a hiking partner after two days of going it alone, although I enjoy that too.

 There was a definite chill in the air as we hiked through the Oturere Valley, weaving our way past jagged lava rock formations from a past eruption.